 As Democrats lurch further Left, let’s not let them, with the help of the main stream media, self-anoint as caretakers of the moral high ground, especially when any attempt on their part to do so is a BIG LIE!
 Popularity and shallow audacity will lose to truth that is trumpeted loudly, proudly and relentlessly!

 Michael Malgeri is the creator of the “Johnny Profit” series of children’s books, which teaches young people about Capitalism.
-He authored H.R.422, a Congressional Resolution that creates awareness of the superiority of Capitalism as an economic model.
+He co-author of #ROCKME, a Congressional Resolution that stands for "Rewards Of Capitalism:Knowledge, MORALITY, Empowerment."
 He’s also involved in projects that spread Capitalist ideas to the young people of Africa.
 Please visit his website at www.Kids4biz.com